Joseph Freiherr von Eichendorff: Origin and early youth

-Eichendorff, a descendant of an old noble family, was born in 1788 at Schloß Lubowitz near Ratibor (now Racibórz, Poland) in Upper Silesia, at that time part of the Kingdom of Prussia.
+Eichendorff, a descendant of an old noble family, was born in 1788 at Lubowitz Castle in Lubowitz near Ratibor in Upper Silesia, at that time part of the Kingdom of Prussia (now Łubowice near Racibórz, Poland).
 His parents were the Prussian officer Adolf Freiherr von Eichendorff (1756–1818) and his wife, Karoline née Freiin von Kloche (1766–1822), who came from an aristocratic Roman Catholic family.
 Eichendorff sold the family estates in Deutsch-Krawarn, Kauthen, and Wrbkau and acquired Lubowitz Castle from his mother-in-law.
 The castle's Rococo reconstruction, which was begun by her, was very expensive and almost bankrupted the family.
 Young Joseph was close to his older brother Wilhelm (1786–1849).
 From 1793 to 1801, they were home-schooled by tutor Bernhard Heinke.
 Joseph began writing diaries as early as 1798, witnesses to his budding literary career.
 The diaries present many insights into the development of the young writer, ranging from simple statements about the weather to notes about finances to early poems.
 At a young age, Eichendorff was already well aware of his parents' financial straits.
 On 19 June 1801, the thirteen-year old noted in his diary: "Father travelled to Breslau, on the run from his creditors," adding on 24 June, "mom become terribly faint."
 With his brother Wilhelm, Joseph attended the Catholic Matthias Gymnasium in Breslau (1801–1804).
 While previously preferring chapbooks, he was now introduced to the poetry of Matthias Claudius and Voltaire's La Henriade, an epic poem about the last part of the wars of religion and Henry IV of France in ten songs.
 In 1804 his sister Luise Antonie Nepomucene Johanna was born (died 1883), who was to become a friend of Austrian writer Adalbert Stifter.
 After their final exams, both brothers attended lectures at the University of Breslau and the Protestant Maria-Magdalena-Gymnasium.
 Eichendorff's diary from this time shows that he valued formal education much less than the theatre, recording 126 plays and concerts visited.
 His love for Mozart also goes back to these days.
 Joseph himself seems to have been a talented actor and his brother Wilhelm a good singer and guitar player.